teddyaroca/old_fungal_ecology_lab/team/elizabethchhoeung.md

 ---

 ### Overview
 Elizabeth is a freshwoman at UNL and she joined our lab in October 2022.
-She is interested in microbiology and she wants to work with plant, animal, and human pathogens.
+She is interested in microbiology and she wants to work with plant, animal, or human pathogens.

 ### Education
 - BSc in Microbiology (expected graduation date: May 2026), University of Nebraska-Lincoln, USA.